-Yes we could of grabbed this with the white eyes, but I tend to do it separately.
-Now lets take the transfer tape and get that squiggly line on it.
+Yes, we could have grabbed this with the white eyes, but I tend to do it separately.
+Now, let’s take the transfer tape and get that squiggly line on it.
 Once it is attached to the transfer tape apply it where you would like it to be on your gingerbread.
-I honestly just eye ball it to my liking.
+I honestly just eyeball it to my liking.

 Attaching the Circles and Hearts

 We are going to grab our circles, which are already spaced for us, with our transfer tape.
-Once it is on the tape, lets go ahead and line it up how we want it, to our mouth.
+Once it is on the tape, let us go ahead and line it up how we want it, to our mouth.
 Press and peel away the transfer tape!
-Do that again for the hearts for the female.
+Do that again for the hearts of the female.
 And you now have two Gingerbread DIY Glitter Ornaments!!!

 I hope you enjoyed our time together!
 Drop me a picture or comment below!
 I would love to see your projects!